Tropical Storm Bebinca (2018)

 Tropical Storm Bebinca was a weak but erratic and long-lived tropical cyclone that affected South China and Vietnam in mid-August 2018.
 Bebinca originated from a tropical depression over the South China Sea on August 9.
-Maintaining this intensity for a few days near the Guangdong coast, the system intensified into a tropical storm south of Jiangmen on August 13.
+Maintaining this intensity for a few days near the Guangdong coast, the system finally intensified into a tropical storm south of Jiangmen on August 13.
 The storm moved slowly to the east and then curved back on the next day, before making landfall in the Leizhou Peninsula on August 15.
 Bebinca crossed the Gulf of Tonkin and made landfall in Vietnam on August 16, before dissipated on the next day.

 In China, 6 people were dead and the economic losses by the storm reached ¥2.31 billion (US$333 million).
 In Vietnam, Bebinca killed 13 people.
 Moderate damage to agriculture and infrastructure were reported in Northern Vietnam, with heavy rains caused multiple landslides and blocked the road.
 Total damage in Vietnam were over ₫1.34 trillion (US$57.6 million).